dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 arise due to `VMM` flag being exposed by sysctl.

 Apply [VmAssetCacheEnable](https://github.com/ofawx/VmAssetCacheEnable) kernel patch to disguise the flag and allow normal operation.

++## Coffee Lake systems failing to wake

+In macOS 10.15.4, there were some changes made to AGPM that can cause wake issues on Coffee Lake systems.
+Specifically displays hooked up to the iGPU would fail to wake.
+To resolve this:

+* Add `igfxonln=1` to boot-args
+* Make sure you're using [WhateverGreen v1.3.8](https://github.com/acidanthera/WhateverGreen/releases) or newer

 # Other issues